-Reading Submission Window is expected to remain open until the earliest of:
+In the event that multiple concurrent switches / shipper changes occur (as shown in the above diagram) the reading provision window for a transfer between Shippers is expected to remain open (using the opening read window for Shipper A as an example) until the earliest of:

-An Opening Reading is received from the Incoming Shipper;
+An Opening Reading is received from the Incoming Shipper (Shipper A);

-A Valid Reading is received from the Incoming Shipper, at which point the Opening Reading will be derived for D;
+A Valid Reading is received from the subsequent Incoming Shipper (Shipper B), at which point the Opening Reading will be derived for D A (Shipper A’s Registration Effective Date and also where required for Shipper B’s Registration Effective Date);

+A valid Opening Reading is received from a further subsequent Incoming Shipper (Shipper C), at which point the Opening Reading will be derived for D A (Shipper A’s Registration Effective Date, and in addition for Shipper B’s Registration Effective Date – D B, plus where required for Shipper C’s Registration Effective Date – D C);

+A valid transaction is received with an effective date after D A that requires a Reading (e.g. RGMA transaction) from a subsequent Incoming Shipper (Shipper B), at which point the Opening Reading will be derived for D A (and if required for Shipper B’s Registration Effective Date – D B);

-A valid transaction is received with an effective date after D that requires a Reading (e.g. RGMA transaction) from the Incoming Shipper, at which point the Opening Reading will be derived for D;
+A valid transaction is received with an effective date after D A that requires a Reading (e.g. RGMA transaction) from a further Subsequent Incoming Shipper (Shipper C), at which point the Opening Reading will be derived for D A (Shipper A’s Registration Effective Date, and in addition for Shipper B’s Registration Effective Date – D B, plus where required for Shipper C’s Registration Effective Date – D C);

-If a further Shipper transfer happens, then the Estimated Opening Meter Reading will be created on the subsequent Shippers Confirmation Effective Date for D;

-Creation of the Estimated Opening Meter Reading at Read Submission Deadline (D+10).
+Creation of the Estimated Opening Meter Reading at Read Submission Deadline (where the opening read hasn’t otherwise been fulfilled at D+10).

 When an Estimated Opening Meter Reading is generated as a result of an opening reading not be provide then the current estimation rules will continue to be utilised.

+No separate rules are proposed for Smart and Traditional Meters.

 Supply Point Amendments Updates